 French fries, which is a Belgian or Flemish dish, quite popular in the Netherlands.
 At first, I was sure that the french fries are all the same everywhere, but it turned out in the Netherlands this meal is delicious and addictive.
 You can’t just pass the stall without having one!
 Make sure to compare the fries from various street vendors, as it totally worth it!
 The traditional Dutch cuisine consists of meat, potatoes, and vegetables.
 Make sure to try pannenkoeken, traditional Dutch pancakes, wide cheese varieties, especially Gouda, Edam, Leerdammer, Maaslander and Maasdamer, salted herring with chopped onion and pea soup with smoked sausages.

 With so many accommodation options in the Netherlands, there is also a chance to save on it.
-Most hostels in Amsterdam’s center are really expensive, while those closer to the outskirts have their prices ranging from 18-34 EUR per night for a dorm room.
-Rooms at budget hotels come for 45-70 EUR with amenities like free WiFi and bathroom.
+Most hostels in Amsterdam’s center are really expensive.
+While those on the outskirts have their prices ranging from 18-34 EUR per night for a dorm room.
+Rooms at budget hotels come for 45-70 EUR with amenities like free Wi-Fi and bathroom.
 Couchsurfing and Airbnb are great options to save on accommodation.
 While Couchsurfing is usually a free fun, expect to get a shared room at Airbnb for around 20 EUR per night or studio apartment with prices starting at 45 EUR.

 It might be tough to find accommodation in Amsterdam in late April, as the country celebrates the King’s Day — formerly Queen’s Day.
-At this time, accommodation prices are almost twice as high as they are during the normal days, while the capital is crowded with people coming from neighboring cities and countries.
+During this time, accommodation prices are almost twice as high as they usually are.
+And Amsterdam is crowded with people coming from neighbouring cities and countries.
 Campers will be spoiled for choice in the Netherlands, with numerous campsites and caravan parks, which are often situated in stunning locations.
 Expect to pay around 12-15 EUR per night at the campsite.